 They must consider which tools can be standardised for remote and centralised data services, including primary infrastructure, backup, and recovery, along with the appropriate EUC mechanisms to underpin user experience and security.

 Test & Dev non-production workloads are obvious candidates for public cloud.
 They involve urgent, frequent, and unpredictable requests with unknown future demands.
-Companies should communicate IT strategy clearly to stop testers and developers employing ‘shadow IT’ and using public cloud without informing IT Operations.
+Organisations should communicate IT strategy clearly to stop testers and developers employing ‘shadow IT’ and using public cloud without informing IT Operations.

 Application and desktop virtualisation has allowed organisations to centralise management to drive efficiencies and reduce remote management, patching, and security concerns.